 Organic Produce has 5 digits

 A 5-digit code that starts with the number “9” means the produce is organic.
 This also means you are staying away from GMOs since all organic produce grows naturally without the use of chemicals.
-Also, since organic produce is currently the ONLY produce with 5 digits, even just seeing that extra number clues you in.
+Also, since organic produce stickers are currently the ONLY produce with 5 digits, even just seeing that extra number clues you in.
 Technically, you don’t even have to look for the number 9!

 Conventional Produce has 4 digits

-A 4 digit code that starts with the number “4” means the produce is conventional (potentially grown with the use of chemicals and pesticides).
+A 4-digit code that starts with the number “4” means the produce is conventional (potentially grown with the use of chemicals and pesticides).
 Could it be organic?
 Theoretically, yes.
 Not all farmers use chemicals, pesticides, or GMO.
 However, it’s a safe bet to assume that farmers who go through the trouble of growing organic produce would want to make sure everyone actually knew it was organic.

-Organic produce is typically labeled
+Organic foods are typically labeled as such

 Since PLU codes aren’t always completely reliable, your best bet is to look for the “USDA Organic” seal, either directly on the produce or on the store label in front of it.
 This means the produce underwent a screening process and met all of the requirements to call itself organic.
+What are those requirements?

 It’s important to note that ONLY the word “organic” is regulated.
 Just about anyone can call their product “natural,” so that word has no meaning when it comes to identifying organic vs. conventional produce.